Sarwesh1211/Java-DSA-Practice/README.md

 # Java-DSA-Practice

-This repository contains my daily practice of Data Structures and Algorithms using Java, following Kunal Khuswaha's DSA playlist.
+This repository contains my daily practice of Data Structures and Algorithms using Java, following Kunal Khuswaha's and PEP coding  DSA playlist.

 ## Topics Covered
 - Basics